Metabolix/HackBGRT/README.md

 If all else fails and you are sure about your computer skills, you can try the legacy installation method.
 The method bypasses this particular problem but may cause very serious problems if configured incorrectly.

-#### Log is not empty
+#### Boot log is not empty

+If the log shows that HackBGRT has been run during boot, the problem is usually in your configuration file or image.
 Try to reinstall HackBGRT with the default configuration and image.

 If the default logo works, try again with your custom image.
-Make sure that the image has a reasonable size and position and that you haven't messed up `config.txt`.
+Make sure that the image has a reasonable size and position so that it fits the resolution which HackBGRT reports during boot.
+The resolution may be lower than your desktop resolution.

+When you get your image working with the default configuration, you can do any other necessary changes to `config.txt`.

-If the default logo does not work, check the boot log again.
+If the default logo does not work, check the boot log again to see if there is some obvious error.
 You may report an issue and attach the `setup.log` file.

 ### Impossible to boot at all